veldtech/miki-bot/.github/README.md

 Yes, in its current state this process is _tedious_.
 However, there will be an installer in the future that will make getting started much simpler.

 #### Important:
+Currently the Miki API is __private__, meaning you won't have access to the leaderboards until the API is released publicly.
+More information will be available [here](https://github.com/mikibot/miki/wiki/API-Leaderboards) when that happens.

-If you have any questions about the setup process **do not** ask in the support server.
-DM me at Xetera#9596 instead, as Veld and I are one of the only people that can help you with this as of now.
+If you have any questions about the setup process **do not** ask in the support server, as a majority of the people there will not be able to assist you.
+DM Xetera#9596 for questions instead.

 ## Installation Steps:
 1) Clone the [Miki repository](https://github.com/Mikibot/Miki.git).